lsprangers/lsprangers.github.io/docs/training_and_learning/TRAINING_OPTIMIZATIONS.md

 ---

 ## Folding
-If we only focus on the "positive" examples during training, and we don't introduce negatives for the model to "learn" / iterate over, then our model could be prone to Folding
+If you only focus on the "positive" examples during training, and you don't introduce negatives for the model to "learn" / iterate over, then our model could be prone to Folding

 Folding is what occurs when embeddings of different items end up close to each other in the metric space, even though they may be unrelated.
 When this occurs the embedding representations "look close" to each other, but in reality they should be separated.